LingSeanCoder/STAT3013.Q21_Group07/README.md

 | **External validity caution** | Findings are derived from controlled research conditions; applicability to real-world heterogeneous training contexts requires further study |
 | **Missing variables** | Nutrition quality, sleep, stress, and recovery are not captured; hypertrophy is multifactorial |
 | **Cross-sectional intervention arms** | No longitudinal tracking of individual subjects; within-subject adaptation curves cannot be modeled |

+> TrainHyp AI is an **evidence-constrained optimization system**, not a universal prescription.
+Results should be interpreted within the boundaries of the underlying literature.

 ---